isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 **To edit an Offer Set**

 1. To edit an offer set, display the offer set in Grid view or List view, and then click its **Edit** rollover button.
-1. In the Target Classic Offer Set page, do any of the following:
+1. In the Test&Target Offer Set page, do any of the following:

     * **Removing an offer**
     Select the offer, and then click **Delete** to remove an offer from the set.